stefanZorcic/scaling-book/gpus.md

 | B200 | 8 | 900e9 | 400e9 |
 | GB200 NVL72 | 72 | 900e9 | 3600e9 |

-<p markdown=1 class="takeaway">**Note:** Both the GPU and node egress bandwidths determine rooflines for our LLMs.
-We'll use the term $W_\text{collective}$ to describe either the GPU or node bandwidths depending on whether we are operating within or above the node level.</p>
+**Note:** Both the GPU and node egress bandwidths determine rooflines for our LLMs.
+We'll use the term $W_\text{collective}$ to describe either the GPU or node bandwidths depending on whether we are operating within or above the node level.

 Let’s look at the compute communication rooflines as we did for TPUs for **data parallelism, tensor parallelism, pipeline parallelism, expert parallelism,** and combinations thereof.
-We will use H100 specs generally, but typically B200 rooflines are similar.
+For the rest of this section we'll focus on H100 rooflines for specific calculations.
+GB200-NVL72 has the same general rooflines but because we have a larger node egress bandwidth, we can sometimes be bottlenecked at the node level instead.

 ### Data Parallelism